2006, single-channel video installation, VSW gallery, Rochester, NY

 ”Explode Me”, 2006, single-channel video installation, VSW gallery, Rochester, NY

 Explode Me was the third art piece in a series of work I had made to process the 9/11 events in N.Y.
-Specifically, in this installation, I was invoking the phantasmic sense of absence.
+Specifically, in this installation, I invoked the phantasmic sense of absence.
 The feeling of having the shadows of the lost around you in the midst of spectacular disaster.